 First, consider the source of information:

-If the information seems credible, discuss with your doctor or health professional the information what you found.
-Health information found on the Internet should supplement rather than replace the information or advice given by your doctor.
+- If the information seems credible, discuss with your doctor or health professional the information what you found.
+Health information found on online should supplement rather than replace the information or advice given by your doctor.

 - The Flu Shot: Still Your Best Bet

 - What You Need to Know About Measles